-Under the Federal Direct Subsidized Stafford/Ford Loan Program, eligible HMS students may borrow up to \$8,500 per year, up to the lifetime borrowing limit of \$73,000 for undergraduate and graduate loans combined.
+Under the Federal Direct Loan Program, qualifying HMS students were eligible to borrow up to \$8,500 per year, up to the lifetime borrowing limit of \$73,000 for undergraduate and graduate loans combined.

-Origination Fees: The federal government charges an origination fee equal to 1% of the loan amount.
+Origination Fees: The federal government charged an origination fee equal to 1% of the loan amount.

-Interest Rates: Effective July 1, 2006, the interest rate is fixed at 6.8%.
+Interest Rates: Effective July 1, 2006, the interest rate was fixed at 6.8%.
 Interest is subsidized by the federal government while enrolled in school at least half-time and during periods of eligible deferment.

-Grace Period: All Federal Direct Subsidized Stafford/Ford Loans carry a six month grace period that begins once the borrower ceases to be enrolled at least half-time at a qualified institution of higher education.
+Grace Period: All Federal Direct Subsidized Loans carry a six month grace period that begins once the borrower ceases to be enrolled at least half-time at a qualified institution of higher education.
 During this grace period, interest accrues yet no loan payments are required.

-Grace periods are loan-specific; thus each Stafford/Ford Loan borrowed has only one grace period.
-Once a grace period begins, if the borrower returns to school at least half-time before it expires, a full grace period will be available the next time enrollment ends.
-However, if the entire grace period is used up before studies resume, no further grace period will be available and the loan will go into repayment immediately after half-time enrollment ends.
+Grace periods are loan-specific; thus each Direct Loan borrowed has only one grace period.
+However, if the borrower returns to school at least half-time before the grace period expires, a full grace period will be available the next time enrollment ends.
+If the entire grace period is used before studies resume, no further grace period will be available and the loan will enter repayment immediately after half-time enrollment ends.

-Deferment: Under certain conditions, Stafford/Ford loans may be eligible for deferment benefits.
+Deferment: Under certain conditions, Direct loans may be eligible for deferment benefits.
 During periods of deferment, interest ceases to accrue on subsidized loans and the repayment of principal is not required.
-All Federal Direct Subsidized Stafford/Ford Loans are eligible for deferment if the borrower meets one of the following conditions:
+All Federal Direct Subsidized Loans are eligible for deferment if the borrower meets one of the following conditions: